-LEONIDAS KAVAKOS Leonidas Kavakos is recognized across the world as a violinist and artist of rare quality, known at the highest level for his virtuosity, superb musicianship and the integrity of his playing.
-He works with the world’s greatest orchestras and is an exclusive recording artist with Decca Classics.
+Leonidas Kavakos is recognized across the world as a violinist and artist of rare quality, acclaimed for his matchless technique, his captivating artistry and his superb musicianship as well as for the integrity of his playing.
+He works with the world’s greatest orchestras and conductors and plays as recitalist in the world’s premier recital halls and festivals.
+He is an exclusive recording artist with Sony Classical.

-The three important mentors in his life are Stelios Kafantaris, Josef Gingold and Ferenc Rados.
-By the age of 21, Leonidas Kavakos had already won three major competitions: the Sibelius (1985), Paganini, and Naumburg competitions (1988).
-This success led to his recording the original Sibelius Violin Concerto (1903/4), the first recording of this work in history.
-It won Gramophone Concerto of the Year Award in 1991.
+The three important mentors in his life have been Stelios Kafantaris, Josef Gingold, and Ferenc Rados, with whom he still works.
+By the age of 21, Leonidas Kavakos had already won three major competitions: the Sibelius Competition in 1985, and the Paganini and Naumburg competitions in 1988.
+This success led to him recording the original Sibelius Violin Concerto (1903-04), the first recording of this work in history, and which won Gramophone Concerto of the Year Award in 1991.

 Kavakos is now an exclusive recording artist with Sony Classics.
 His 2019 recording, released worldwide in anticipation of the 250th anniversary of Beethoven’s birth in 2020, featured the Beethoven Violin Concerto, which he conducted and played with the Bavarian Radio Symphony Orchestra, coupled with the Beethoven Septet, played with members of the orchestra.
 In the anniversary year, Kavakos both played and play/conducted the Beethoven Violin Concerto with orchestras across Europe and the U.S. He also played the complete Beethoven Violin Sonata cycle in Shanghai and Guangzhou, Milan and Rome, and gave a number of single Beethoven recitals in various cities, at Wigmore Hall in London, in Barcelona, Parma, and Copenhagen.